snaplet/docs-old/docs/01-overview.md

 ## The problem

 As a developer it's difficult to get an accurate representation of data in production.
-Coding against actual data clears assumptions and removes ambiguiety when adding features or fixing bugs.
+Coding against accurate data clears assumptions and removes ambiguiety when adding features or fixing bugs.

 The most common approaches for solving this are to write seed scripts, or to copy the production database.